 Therefore, one who truly practices compassion will not only come under the influence of the Masters, he will in turn support the Masters in their compassionate work.
+He is one of their helpers.

-He Thereby it is completely unimportant what he implies to be true, what he believes, what his caste or social position is.
+Thereby it is completely unimportant what he implies to be true, what he believes, what his caste or social position is.
 The Masters never judge people by the external, or what they appear to be.
 They look at what man is inwardly.

 In public opinion a person may be an outcast, an inferior person, but if he lives courageously from compassion, he can be a useful helper for the Masters.
-Or as Master Koothoomi speaks of the American Bennett: he is an agent of $us.^{(3)}$
+Or as Master Koothoomi speaks of the American Bennett: he is an agent of us.(3)